 Overview

-Arts, Literature and Communication (ALC) is a two-year pre-university program that will prepare you for advanced studies in Communication and Media, Fine and Applied Arts, Social Studies, Educational Sciences, Literature, or Languages.
+Arts, Literature and Communication (ALC) is a two-year pre-university program that prepares you for advanced studies in Communication Studies, Media Production, the Arts, Education, Social Studies, Cultural Studies, Literature, or Languages.

-ALC teachers are professionals in their field and our facilities are fully equipped to allow you to work on video projects, film animation, podcasts, digital art, darkroom and digital photography.
-You will be able to develop your skills in Spanish, German, Italian, and Mandarin in our up-to-date language labs.
-You will also have access to creative writing classrooms, a fully equipped and newly renovated theatre, as well as an auditorium with a large screen for film and media studies.
+ALC teachers are professionals in their field and our facilities are fully equipped to allow the student to work on video projects, film animation, podcasts, digital art, darkroom, and digital photography.
+Skills in Spanish and Italian can be developed in up-to-date language labs.
+Access to creative writing classrooms, a fully equipped and newly renovated theatre, and an auditorium with a large screen for film and media studies is also available.

 What distinguishes the program offered at JAC from others like it?